 Skip to main content

-This guide describes the recommended approach we use at Tavus when creating prompts for our own replicas.
-Everything in this page applies to the system_prompt field on a Persona - the core place where you define how your replica behaves in conversation.
+This guide describes the recommended approach we use at Tavus when creating prompts for our own faces.
+Everything in this page applies to the system_prompt field on a PAL - the core place where you define how your face behaves in conversation.

 Additional Conversation-specific context can be added via conversational_context when you create a conversation.
 More on that below.

-You can write your prompt manually using the structure below, or use the Prompt Generator in the developer portal, which follows this same format and can produce a ready-to-use draft: Create persona on Developer Platform..
+You can write your prompt manually using the structure below, or use the Prompt Generator in the PAL Maker, which follows this same format and can produce a ready-to-use draft: Create PAL on PAL Maker.

 If you’d like to use your own AI tools to develop system_prompts, here is a prompt you can drop in to get you started.